AleksaZatezalo/managed-engine-rce/README.md

 # Managed Engine RCE

-The exploit attacks a vulnerability in ManageEngine's AMUserResourceSyncServlet, enabling attackers to achieve operating system-level access through the compromised servlet.
+The exploit attacks a vulnerability in ManageEngine's AMUserResourceSyncServlet.
 The exploit leverages an SQL injection to execute arbitrary commands on the target system.
+It can be used to enable attackers to achieve operating system-level access through the compromised servlet